menghaoyu2002/interpoll/README.md

 Edit the `client/src/index.js` file and fill in your backend url as indicated by the `YOUR_BACKEND_URL_HERE` string.
 By default the url is http://localhost:5000, however you may change this if you used a different port.

 To run the application run `npm run start`.
 This will open the application in your web brower.
+If the application does not open the url for the webpage can be found in the terminal.

 # Warning
 This is a sample website. <br/>